libremfg/rhize-docs/content/reference/bpmn/activities.md

 In BPMN, an _activity_ is work performed within a business process.

-On the Rhize platform, most activities are tasks, work that does not have finer levels of detail.
+On the Rhize platform, most activities are _tasks_, work that cannot be broken down into smaller levels of detail.
 Tasks are drawn with rectangles with rounded corners.
 Like [Events]({{< relref "events" >}}), task have different types denoted by their icon marker.

+Besides tasks, you can also use _call activities_, processes which call and invoke other processes.

 ## Service task templates